blog posts

 • Local Storage System (SAN)

-Direct Connection Storage Systems (Dircect Attached Storage);
+Direct Connection Storage Systems (Direct Attached Storage);

 This is the simplest and cheapest way to store.
-With this method, you can also connect external hard drives to the system, and any virtual machine hosted on the external hard drive will be executable in this way, this is the simplest and easiest way to run virtual machines.
+With this method, you can also connect external hard drives to the System, and any virtual machine hosted on the external hard drive will be executable in this way.
+This is the simplest and easiest way to run virtual machines.

 Network Attached Storage;

-NAS uses Ethernet communications to share files on the network.
-The NAS device has an IP address that can be tracked and accessed on the network through the same IP address.
+NAS uses Ethernet communications to share files on the Network.
+The NAS device has an IP address that can be tracked and accessed on the Network through the same IP address.
 The largest suppliers of NAS systems are QNAP and Lenovo.

 The image below shows how the NAS works.

-Virtualization infrastructure
+Virtualization

-Local storage system (SAN) in virtualization infrastructure
+Local Storage System (SAN) in virtualization infrastructure

 The image below shows how the SAN works.